-Oscar Tabarez' men made their intentions known right from the start as shortly after the opening whistle, Suarez nearly forced a goal with a shot from inside the six-yard box, but the ball hit the side-netting.
+Oscar Tabarez' men made their intentions know right from the start as shortly after the first whistle Suarez nearly forced a goal with a shot from inside the six-yard box, but the ball hit the side-netting.

-Controversy ensued moments later when Diego Lugano powered a header from inside the penalty area, and Nestor Ortigoza stopped the ball with his hand only for the referee to wave play on, evoking protests from the Uruguayan camp.
+Controversy ensued moments later when Diego Lugano powered a header from inside the penalty area, and Nestor Ortigoza allegedly stopped the ball with his hand, evoking protests from la Celeste.

-Uruguay had a wonderful chance to double their lead near the half-hour mark when Suarez released Forlan with an excellent through-ball, but the Atletico striker was denied by Justo Villar in a one-on-one.
+Uruguay got a wonderful chance to make it two near the half-hour mark when Suarez released Forlan with an excellent through-ball, but the Atletico Madrid striker was denied by Justo Villar.

-Minutes before half-time, Uruguay did make it 2-0.
-Egidio Arevalo stole the ball in midfield, and found the unmarked Forlan, who made no mistake this time as he powered a scintillating finish in the right corner to double la Celeste's lead.
+Minutes before half-time Uruguay made it two, and were already seeing themselves lifting the trophy.
+Egidio Arevalo stole a ball in midfield, and found the unmarked Forlan, who made no mistake this time as he powered a scintillating finish in the right corner to double la Celeste's lead.

 Paraguay tried to claw a goal back after the restart, but were struggling to bypass Uruguay's resilient defence and midfield.

-Gerardo Martino's men were leaving plenty of open spaces, and la Celeste nearly capitalise in the 55th minute when Suarez threaded a pass for Forlan near the penalty spot, but Veron made a vital interception and deflected the shot.
+Gerardo Martino's men were leaving a lot of open space, and la Celeste nearly capitalize in the 55th minute, when Suarez threaded a pass for Forlan near the penalty spot, but Veron made a vital interception and deflected the ball.

-Just before the hour mark, Paraguay went close to scoring when Nelson Valdez's powerful drive from outside the box was tipped onto the bar by the flying Nestor Muslera.
+Just before the hour mark Paraguay went really close to scoring when Nelson Valdez powered a shot against the bar from outside the box.

-The Hercules striker had another chance moments later when Cristian Riveros found him with a very good ball from the right wing, but the striker failed to convert from close range.
+The Hercules man had another chance moments later when Cristian Riveros found him with a very good ball from the right wing, but the striker failed to convert from close range.

-Substitute Edinson Cavani forced a wonder save from Villar with 11 minutes to go as Oscar Tabarez' men were growing increasingly dangerous on the counter.
-And they put the icing on the cake through a fast break as Forlan completed his brace with a superb finish in injury time, following a cushioned header from Suarez.
+Substitute Edison Cavani forced a wonder save from Villar with 11 minutes to the final whistle as Oscar Tabarez' men were growing increasingly dangerous on the counter.